iamBedant/KotlinSyntheticMigrationEstimator/README.md

 # KotlinSyntheticMigrationEstimator
-This is a tiny application to roughly estimate migration effort and may be to track progress for kotlin synthetic import migration.
+This is a tiny application to roughly estimate migration effort and maybe to track progress for kotlin synthetic import migration.

 ## Why this exists?